filbot/iss-tracker/README.md

 4. **Tri-color conversion** – Pixels near the pin color are routed to the red plane; remaining pixels are thresholded into black/white masks, yielding the two bitplanes required by the GeekPi 2.13" tri-color panel.
 5. **Caching & graceful fallback** – Tiles are stored under `var/cache/tiles/<style>/<zoom>/` and re-used whenever the ISS stays within the configured radius; processed portraits are cached separately, and if the Static Tiles endpoint ever errors out the app replays the legacy Static Images URL to keep frames flowing without exceeding quotas.

-### Optional Heartbeat LED
-- Wire an LED + resistor to any BCM GPIO pin (default `GPIO12`) and ground.
-- Set `LED_ENABLED=true` in `.env` and, if necessary, change `LED_PIN` to match your wiring.
-- During idle periods the LED mimics the legacy shell script by pulsing with random on/off times (roughly 50–200 ms on, 50–550 ms off) for a soft heartbeat.
-When the display refresh starts the LED switches to a tight 50 ms strobe until the update completes, then smoothly returns to the heartbeat pattern.
-- If the app can’t import `RPi.GPIO` (e.g., when running on a laptop), it automatically disables the LED and logs a warning.

 ### Makefile Automation
 For repeat deployments, take advantage of the provided `Makefile` targets (`INSTALL_DIR` defaults to the currently checked-out repo and `PI_USER` auto-detects the invoking user—override either if you need a different path or service account):